Skip to content

 Aggregate summary

-After all scenarios finish, sonda run prints a summary line that aggregates totals across every scenario in the file:
+After every scenario finishes, sonda run prints a summary line that aggregates totals:

 ━━ run complete scenarios: 2 | events: 3302 | bytes: 174.9 KB | errors: 0 | elapsed: 30.0s

-The summary includes the scenario count, total events emitted, total bytes written, error count, and wall-clock elapsed time.
-Each individual scenario still prints its own stop banner before the aggregate line appears.
+The summary includes the scenario count, total events, total bytes, error count, and wall-clock elapsed time.
+Each individual scenario prints its own [N/total]-prefixed stop banner in launch order before the aggregate line appears.

 Tip